pthivierge/CS-Solution-Template/README.md

 #How to use the template solution:

-+ The business code logic needs to be writtent in the Core dll.
++ The business code logic needs to be written in the Core dll.

 + Then use the command line and service code to write the code to call business code from the dll.